 Dr. Radosław Zajdel

-I work at the intersection of satellite geodesy and Earth system science.
-In my research, I primarily exploit the benefits of multi-GNSS constellations and contribute to the development of evolving navigation systems such as Galileo, BeiDou, and QZSS.
-Additionally, my expertise includes understanding the role of global geodetic observation techniques in Earth’s reference systems and linking geodesy to Earth sciences.
+I work at the intersection of satellite geodesy, navigation, and Earth system science.
+My research focuses on exploiting the full potential of multi-GNSS constellations and supporting the development of evolving navigation systems such as Galileo, BeiDou, and QZSS.
+I am particularly interested in how global geodetic observation techniques contribute to the realization of terrestrial reference frames and how geodesy can help us better understand dynamic processes within the Earth system.

 Photo of Radoslaw Zajdel